Trevortds/DCS-Kneeboards/README.md

 I'm slowly updating the kneeboards to match my configs.
 Here are the ones that have been updated so far:

+This user's profiles are a secondary source of inspiration https://www.digitalcombatsimulator.com/en/files/filter/user-is-Papa_Saub%C3%A4r/apply/

 - F/A-18C
 - P-51D
+- AJS-37

 -----